scalacenter/scala-3-migration-guide/docs/incompatibilities/table.md

 The Scala 3 compiler uses a new type inference algorithm that is better than the old one.

-This fundamental change in Dotty leads to a few incompatibilities:
+This fundamental change in Scala 3 leads to a few incompatibilities:
 - The Scala 3 compiler can infer a different type than the one inferred by the Scala 2 compiler
 - The Scala 3 compiler can diagnose a type-checking error where the Scala 2 compiler does not